All about invoicing under GST regime

 - TAX INVOICE: A Tax Invoice is issued by a registered dealer selling goods to another registered dealer.
-The Tax Invoices are submitted by the registered dealers at the end of the financial year to the relevant tax authorities.
-Tax Invoice helps the government avoid the chances of tax evasion.
+The Tax Invoices are submitted by the registered dealers at the end of the financial year or fiscal year to the relevant tax authorities.
+Thus , helping the government in avoiding the chances of tax evasion.

 The Tax Invoice usually contains the following items:

 - Date of issue of Invoice;

 Types of Invoices to be prepared under Goods and Services Tax, Act:

 The GST Act requires two types of invoices namely: tax invoice and bill of supply that are needed to be issued before or on the occurrence of an individual event within the prescribed time.
 Thus, an invoice is required for any form of supply such as sales, barter exchange, rental, license or disposal.
 The primary function of GST is to check the Input Tax Credit claims for which all the relevant data regarding the invoices are to be uploaded and reviewed.
 The Act requires all registered dealers to file their data according to the invoices.

 The GST Act requires the following invoices to be issued: